 Pupils will be required to spend a minimum of 6-8 hours of independent work in Year 12 and 8-10 hours a week In Year 13.
-Pupils will have access to the Art Studio during lunch, break, study sessions and afterschool.
+Pupils will have access to their own studio space throughout the week during lunch, break, study sessions and afterschool.

-Pupils will develop sufficient skill for the study of art to be rewarding in its own right but it also provides an essential foundation for a wide range of career and university pathways including design, architecture, graphics, communications, film, fashion, gallery and museum curation.
+Pupils will develop sufficient skill for the study of art to be rewarding in its own right but it also provides an essential foundation for a wide range of career and university pathways including design, architecture, graphics, communications, film, fashion, gallery and museum curation

-• Pupils commencing the course will most commonly have studied GCSE Art and Design.
-A Grade 6/B is strongly recommended along with enthusiasm and a keen interest in visual art.
+Pupils commencing the course will most commonly have studied GCSE Art and Design.
+A Grade 6 is strongly recommended along with enthusiasm and a keen interest in visual art.